 This course uses a combination of lectures, case studies1, presentation and class discussion in order to expose students to the challenges facing multinational corporations and their managers.
 Before a class, students should be ready about the required readings or chapters for further discussion in the class.
-Students will be grouped by no more 3 persons2, and one of the groups will be assigned to present the readings of that session in about 30 minutes.
+Students will be grouped by no more 4 persons2, and, if necessary, two of the groups will be assigned to present the readings of that very session in English, within about 30 minutes each.
 After that presentation, lecturing and discussion will follow, and any supplementary materials, for instance, studied cases, will be released if any.
 Also, lecturers will have the rights to adjust the processes if necessary.

-- Textbook and Teaching Materials - Textbook- Hill, C. L., International Business: Competing in the Global Marketplace, 6th edition, 2007, McGraw-Hill. - Cases- Selected cases related to IB issues; Harvard Business School Cases (if necessary), students should pay copyrights (about US\$3) for each case - Lecture notes, if any, will be offered in each class, and other teaching materials will be also provided if necessary. - Reference- - Bartlett, Ghoshal, and Beamish, Transnational Management: Text, Cases & Readings in Cross-Border Management, 5th edition, 2008, McGraw-Hill. - Doz, Y., Santos, J., and Williamson, P., From Global to Metanational: How Companies Win in the Knowledge Economy (Harvard Business School Press, 2002) - Recommended- WSJ (Wall Street Journal); HBR (Harvard Business Review) - Course Requirements - Meaningful Participation- Sufficient mutual communication is the key to effective learning, so being present is the essential commitment.
+Textbook and Teaching Materials

+- Textbook- Hill, C. L., International Business: Competing in the Global Marketplace, 7th edition, 2008, McGraw-Hill. - Cases- Selected cases related to IB issues; Harvard Business School Cases (if necessary), students should pay copyrights (about US\$3) for each case; cases from other sources may be applied as well - Lecture notes, if any, will be offered in each class, and other teaching materials will be also provided if necessary. - Reference- - Bartlett, Ghoshal, and Beamish, Transnational Management: Text, Cases & Readings in Cross-Border Management, 5th edition, 2008, McGraw-Hill. - Doz, Y., Santos, J., and Williamson, P., From Global to Metanational: How Companies Win in the Knowledge Economy (Harvard Business School Press, 2002) - Recommended- WSJ (Wall Street Journal); HBR (Harvard Business Review)

+Course Requirements

+Meaningful Participation- Sufficient mutual communication is the key to effective learning, so being present is the essential commitment.
 Moreover, aggressive participation also includes preparation before the class, expressing opinions when discussion and exchanging ideas during the class.
-To enforce the mutual learning process, in addition to the comprehensive exam, learning activities are based groups.
-Taking loading of assignment and cost of intra-group coordination into account, a group is composed of no more 3 persons.
-Please complete the grouping list before the first assignment is due.
+To enforce the mutual learning process, learning activities are based on groups.
+Taking loading of assignment and cost of intra-group coordination into account, a group is composed of no more 4 persons.